 - regulating emotion effectively and responding to stress productively

-- giving and seeking effective feedback
+- giving and seeking feedback effectively

 - practicing micro-affirmations (e.g. active listening, acknowledgment of contributions and achievements, greater attention to tone and language in email communications)

 - finding ways to celebrate differences (e.g. virtual morning teas to celebrate different cultural heritages or other aspects of identity)

 - encouraging the formation of friendships through the sharing of personal information